BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

                 redistribute both buffers back through A and B

 <br/><br/>
 The first thing that should jump out is that we're calculating block_size and block_count on every run of the inner loop, <i>even though the size never changes</i>.
 In fact, most of these operations could be pulled out from the inner loop!
-This is because the in-place merge algorithm was designed to be self-contained, wholly separate from any higher-level logic using it.<br/><br/>
+This is because the in-place merge algorithm was designed to be self-contained, and we just threw it into a bottom-up merge sort as-is.<br/><br/>

 But since our goal is to make a super-fast sort, let's break down the barriers and start <i>merging</i> them together (hahaha).
 Here are the components you can safely pull out from the inner loop: